We stand with Tribes and First Nations in Washington and British Columbia in saying no to mining and clearcutting in the Skagit Headwaters.

 This follows organizational comments we submitted in April, and more than 500 Washingtonians taking action and contacting elected leaders through our May alert.
 Our senators Maria Cantwell and Patty Murray and seven Members of Congress responded by calling on B.C.
 Premier John Horgan to deny the mining permit, but now we need your help to ensure that happens.

-Use our simple form to send a message to Premier Horgan and his staff!
+Use our simple form to send a message to Premier Horgan and his staff.
+Or take action through our new Healthy Watersheds Campaign!

 News on Skagit Headwaters